zelihainan/VM/README.md

 #### User Interface
 - ImGui-based interface elements (sliders, buttons, dropdowns) were tested for responsiveness.
 All inputs registered within 1 frame (approx. 16ms at 60 FPS).
 - Three test users (with no prior experience) were able to:
-  - Move the robot: within 30 seconds
-  - Toggle lights: within 1 minute
   - Complete one full scanning cycle: within 10-15 seconds
+  - The time it takes to complete a full tour (scanning all 5 objects) in auto mode: within 1 minute and 2 seconds

 #### Scanning Workflow
 - Manual scanning rejected 100% of invalid attempts (robot too far or not facing the object).